Skip to Content

 And in 1808, Governor William Bligh tried to regulate the colonial trade of spirits and was overthrown from government by the military – in an event now described as the “Rum Rebellion”.

-And a few years ago there was another type of rum rebellion when one of the major supermarkets “quietly ditched” this classic Christmas ball due to “changing consumer preferences”.
+And from time to time there is another type of rum rebellion – with the major supermarkets quietly ditching this classic Christmas ball due to "changing consumer preferences".

 Well, my preferences haven’t changed.
 I love rum balls.
 Are you with me?